 On this page

-Do you work in a contact-based role such as hairdresser, beautician, dietician, driving instructor?
-Everyone working in a contact-based profession can perform their jobs again.
-You must comply with these rules.
+Do you work in a contact-based role such as hairdresser, physiotherapist, beautician, dietician, driving instructor?
+If you work in a contact-based profession you may no longer perform your job until (and including) 9 February 2021.

 What are contact-based professions?